ilf/twitter-eraser/README.md

 The Twitter API seems to have a hard time with old content.
 An initial deletion to the specified limits will take a while.

-You will probably see a few tweepy.error.TweepError.
+On first run, you will probably see a few errors.
 These are Twitters fault:

 - Twitter error response: status code = 503
 - No status found with that ID.